I-Mougios/python_blog/README.md

 ---
 ### 🛠 2.
 Dispatcher Utility — Dynamic Function Routing in Python

+Ever wanted to replace messy `if-elif-else` trees with something cleaner and extensible?
 This module introduces a reusable `Dispatcher` class, inspired by Python’s `functools.singledispatch`, that allows:

 - Function dispatching based on arguments